Crystal-SDS/controller/doc/api_specification_registry.md

 Response <201>
 [
-  "4",
+    "111456789abcdef",
-  "5",
+    "222456789abcdef",
-  "6"
+    "333456789abcdef"
 ]
 ```

-## Add a member to a tenants group
+## Update members of a projects group

-An application can add members to a group by issuing an HTTP PUT request.
+An application can modify the members of a group by issuing an HTTP PUT request.

 ### Request

 #### URL structure
-The URL is **/registry/gtenants/:gtenant_id**
+The URL is **/registry/gtenants/{gtenant_id}**

 #### Method
 PUT